jiahuanhe2018/Team-E/final/README.md

 *   States are not stored in leveldb yet, mainly in memory.

-*   Occasionally dialing the bootstrap peer would give an error, but trying again usually works.
-I tried DHT peer discovery before, but it didn't work, but current peer communication is purely by dialing -- this limits p2p communication.
+*   I tried DHT peer discovery before, but it didn't work, but current peer communication is purely by dialing -- this limits p2p communication.